StackExchange/dnscontrol/docs/getting-started.md

 ```

-## 2. Create a place for the config files.
+## 2. Create a place for the config files

 Create a directory where you'll be storing your configuration files.
 We highly recommend storing these files in a Git repo, but for